-- Service providers to act in a responsible and transparent manner in alerting consumers to the existence of additional charges, including Early Termination Charges and Minimum Contract Periods, so that consumers understand the charges they pay. - ii.
-Service Providers to ensure that charges are fair, justified and proportionate.
+- Service providers to act in a responsible and transparent manner in alerting consumers to the existence of additional charges, including Early Termination Charges and Minimum Contract Periods, so that consumers understand the charges they pay. - Service Providers to ensure that charges are fair.